 What is the composition of the medical teams?

-It is suggested that each team consist of approximately 2 to 4 volunteers.
+It is suggested that each team consist of approximately 2 to 3 volunteers.
 Ideally, varied specialties will be represented within each team.
-Volunteers will be encouraged to organize teams from their own medical facilities.
+Volunteers will be encouraged to organize small teams from their own medical facilities.
 Depending on the site chosen, responsible family members may also accompany the volunteers.
 Individual volunteers will be given opportunities to join established teams.
 Please feel free to contact HVO for more information.

 What sites are available for volunteer visits?